 They are created through a process known as 'mining'.
 It will take up until 2032 for all 21m coins to be mined.
 It originally started with $US1m, pre-funded by investors.
 Zcash was not pre-mined or ICO-funded like many other cryptoprojects.
 Instead, it follows a unique funding and distribution approach.

 The ZEC price movement in recent years has been highly volatile.
 Like with many other cryptocurrencies, Zcash surged higher throughout 2017 and then crashed lower for all of 2018.
 However, the price action in ZEC has been much choppier than other cryptocurrencies as the chart below shows:

 Source: Admiral Markets MT5 Supreme Edition, ZECUSD, Daily - Data range: from January 15, 2017, to April 9, 2019, accessed on April 9, 2019, at 4:31 pm BST. - Please note: Past performance is not a reliable indicator of future results.

-It is a long way to go before the all important psychological level of $100.
-Having said that, traders will be watching the feedback from its reference wallet release before positioning themselves on the official release of its Android wallet.
+And even then, it is a long way to go before the all-important psychological level of $100 is a topic again.
+Having said that, Zcash traders will be watching any news in regards new developments similar to the latest release of its Android wallet.